 Learn how to budget with Public Mutual to track your spending, set achievable savings goals, and build a solid financial foundation.

-Budgeting is key to taking control of your finances and making mindful decisions about your spending.
-As a student, your funds might be limited, and without a budget, it's easy to fall into the trap of living from one allowance to the next—or worse, overspending and ending up with debt!
-But by creating a budget, you can prioritise your spending to meet your basic needs while also setting aside money for savings or investments that will pay off down the road.
-Plus, budgeting helps reduce the stress of financial uncertainty, giving you the peace of mind to focus on what matters most—like acing your exams, pursuing your passions, and working towards your long-term goals.
+Budgeting is key to taking charge of your finances and making informed decisions about your spending.
+As a student, your funds might be limited, and without a budget, it’s easy to fall into the trap of living from one allowance to the next—or worse, overspending and ending up in debt.
+But with a budget in place, you can prioritise essentials, set aside savings, and still have room for enjoyment.

-One of the simplest ways to start budgeting is by following the 50/30/20 rule.
-This rule is great for beginners because it's easy to understand and flexible, even if your income varies from month to month.
-Here's how you can apply it with a hypothetical monthly allowance of RM1,000:
+One of the simplest and most effective budgeting strategies is the 50/30/20 rule.
+It’s beginner-friendly and works even if your income varies from month to month.
+Here’s how it breaks down using a hypothetical monthly income of RM1,000:

-Now that you understand the 50/30/20 rule, it's time to put it into action!
-Here's how you can use it to map out a financial game plan that works for you:
+Now that you know the 50/30/20 rule, it’s time to put it into action!
+Here’s how you can use it to map out a financial game plan that works for you:

-Identify all the money coming in each month—including allowance from parents, earnings from part-time jobs, and yes, those Ang Paos!
+Identify all the money coming in each month—including parental allowance, part-time job earnings, or birthday cash.

 Break down your expenses into two categories: fixed costs (‘Needs’) and variable costs (‘Wants’).
 Categorising your expenses helps you see where your money is going and pinpoint areas where you may be overspending.